University of Georgia: Notable alumni

-Former UGA students in the music industry include Danger Mouse, Dave Haywood and Charles Kelley of Lady Antebellum, and several members of the bands The B-52's and R.E.M.
-After studying film at the university, Alton Brown became the director of photography on the music video for R.E.M.’s "The One I Love".
+Former UGA students in the music industry include Danger Mouse, Dave Haywood and Charles Kelley of Lady Antebellum, and several members of the bands the B-52's, R.E.M. and Widespread Panic.
+After studying film at the university, Alton Brown became the director of photography on the music video for R.E.M.'s "The One I Love".
 Brown went on to create the Food Network television show Good Eats.
 Examples of some other notable alumni in film, television, and radio include Kim Basinger, an actress winning the BAFTA Award, Golden Globe Award, Screen Actors Guild Award, and the Academy Award for Best Supporting Actress, as well as Sonny Shroyer, Fred Newman, Matt Lanter, Kyle Chandler, IronE Singleton, Wayne Knight, Tituss Burgess, Parvati Shallow, and Ryan Seacrest.